mmttt89/mmttt89/README.md

 <br/>
 <br/>

-I'm Mehdi, Mobile and web developer from  Tehran, Iran.
-I have worked mostly with React-Native and React, and also experienced with Asp.Net and SQL.
+I'm Mehdi, a Mobile and web developer from  Tehran, Iran.
+I have worked mostly with React-Native and React and am also experienced with Asp.Net and SQL.
-But still expanding my knowledge on mobile world
+But still expanding my knowledge of the mobile world

 - 💼 any freelance work? do reach, [email](mailto:mehdi.taghdic@gmail.com) :)
-- 💬 ask me about anything, i am happy to help;
+- 💬 ask me about anything, I am happy to help;

   <img align="right" alt="GIF" src="https://github.com/mmttt89/mmttt89/blob/main/images/coding.gif" width="500" height="320" />